nambk314/Finite-State-Machine-Display/README.txt

 Next release:

 - Batch Simulation
+	A relatively easy change; requires a way to load a batch, loop over it, and display the result.
 - Actions in states and/or in transitions.
+Requires changing structure.
-- Interactive simulation.
+- (more) Interactive simulation. (we have stepping through)
 - Saving as Latex code and image.
+	Saving as Latex is partially implemented, but buggy.